Step 4: Review your coverage and read your plan

 Action and team sports

 Usually this includes but isn’t limited to auto racing, pro sports travel or extreme sports activities while traveling.

 Travel for the purpose of getting medical care usually isn’t covered.

 Fear of the unknown to cancel

 Most plans don’t cover for fear of travel or just because you want to cancel or change your plans.
 There has to be a covered reason.
-Some plans do offer Cancel For Any Reason coverage if you think you may want to just do it.

 It’s not just the total luggage coverage.
 How much will the plan pay on a daily limit for items needed or how much for one item – and how are electronics treated?
 Often the biggest-ticket item you take with you when you travel is a computer or camera.